muratk5n/thirdwave/en/README.md

 ---

+What happens if there's an earthquake near the storage site?
+One shudders at the thought.

+---

 That is what it takes to keep nuke waste away...

-But what happens if there's an earthquake near the storage site?
-One shudders at the thought.

 [[-]](https://youtu.be/kYpiK3W-g_0?t=286)